kyleaoman/rockstar/README.md

         /path/to/rockstar -c OUTBASE/auto-rockstar.cfg

     As noted above, `OUTBASE` is the current working directory by default; however, if you change it in the config file, the `auto-rockstar.cfg` file will be written to that location as well.
 Rockstar does not come with a command to start itself on many machines at the same time; however, the utilities which come with various MPI installations (e.g., `mpirun/mpiexec/ibrun`) are often suitable for doing so.
-See Section  [2.11](subsection.2.11) for info about example startup scripts.
+See Section  [markdown-header-full-example-scripts](#markdown-header-full-example-scripts) for info about example startup scripts.

     In terms of memory usage, Rockstar will use about 60 bytes / particle _maximum total_ for a cosmological simulation.
 Thus, if you have a